eclypse-tms/PanelView/README.md

 ```

 #### Panel Visibility

-`func isVisible(panel:)` allows you to check whether any panel is visible or not.
+`func isVisible(panel:)` -> allows you to check whether any panel is visible or not.

-`var visiblePanels` property returns all currently visible panels sorted in ascending fashion.
+`var visiblePanels` ->  returns all currently visible panels sorted in ascending fashion.

+`func presents(viewController:)` -> checks whether the provided viewController is currently being presented in one of the panels

 ## Reacting to Screen Size Changes
 Become the delegate to recieve screen size change events.